wold5/avater-manual/manual_en.md

 - restart the computer at least once

+### The column bar is not shown
+See suggestion below.
+Rare, occurring with older Qt versions (<v5.12) as used on Debian Buster.

 ### Columns are compressed or text is invisible
 This seems to occurs when saving column-sizes for an empty table; it should normally not occur.

-To fix: right-click the annotation viewer header row (with "Author", "Title", etc.) and select "Reset to Default".
+To fix: right-click the annotation viewer header row (with "Author", "Title", etc.) and select "Reset to Default" (or the viewer menu, since v0.17+).

 In case that fails: